Battle of Tốt Động – Chúc Động: Background

-After the Ming dynasty conquered Dai Viet in 1407, a series of successive uprisings occurred, culminating in the Lam Sơn uprising led by Lê Lợi.
-Originating in Thanh Hoa in 1418, the revolt gradually achieved success, and by 1426 the province of Nghệ An and most lands south of it had fallen under rebel control.
-With this, the Lam Sơn rebels shifted their attention to the north, where the Ming still controlled territory.
+In 1418 the Lam Son uprising originated in Thanh Hoa which gradually achieved success.
+By 1426, Lam Sơn rebels gained control of Nghệ An province and most lands to its south.
+With this, the rebels shifted their attention to the north, where the Ming still controlled territory.

 Prelude

 Le Loi's forces began advancing north.
 By November, general Lý Triện's forward detachments had arrived near Đông Quan.
 The Ming garrison assumed that this was the main Lam Sơn army, and went out to confront them near Ninh Kiều.
-The Ming were defeated, suffering 2000 casualties.
+The Ming were defeated, suffering 2,000 casualties.
 Three days after the initial engagement, another engagement occurred at the Nhân Mục bridge, in which another thousand Ming soldiers reportedly became casualties.
-The deteriorating situation forced generals Li An and Fang Zheng to withdraw their forces from Nghe An by sea and general Ma Ying to redeploy forces in order to rescue Đông Quan, as reinforcements from Yunnan had been ambushed by Trịnh Khả and fled to the citadel of Tam Giang.
+The deteriorating situation forced generals Li An and Fang Zheng to withdraw their forces from Nghe An by sea and general Ma Ying to redeploy forces to rescue Đông Quan, as reinforcements from Yunnan had been ambushed by Trịnh Khả and fled to the citadel of Tam Giang.
 Together, these forces bolstered the garrison of Đông Quan.